 Quantum Communication

 Figure 1.
-Schematic example of a Quantum Key Distribution setup between two parties (Alice and Bob) using Swabian Instruments Time Taggers.
+Schematic example of a quantum key distribution setup between two parties (Alice and Bob) using Swabian Instruments Time Taggers.
 Each party has the ability to detect single photons transmitted through the quantum channel (red) using superconducting nanowire single photon detectors (SNSPDs).
 The SNSPD output clicks are digitized at high rates and very low jitter using a Time Tagger X.

 What is quantum key distribution (QKD)?